 RHS Chelsea (Members’ Day).
 The morning is dedicated to the RHS Chelsea Flower Show.
 The tour ends after lunch, with a return transfer to the hotel in Richmond if required.

 Award-winning garden designer, writer, broadcaster and artist.
 A member of the Society of Garden Designers and the Garden Media Guild, she has created Show Gardens at Chelsea and Hampton Court, and has designed over 200 private and public gardens.
 She lectures widely including at the London College of Garden Design, the RAC and the Lurie Garden in Chicago.
 Her particular interest is in 20th-century and contemporary garden design.
 Twitter: @APattonGardens | Website: amandapatton.co.uk

 Two sharing: £2,590 Single occupancy: £2,950.

-Travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches and 3 dinners (or 4 in 2021) with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Horsted Place, Uckfield: 4-star, traditional hotel in the countryside.
-Rooms vary in size.
+The George in Rye, Rye: 4-star, traditional hotel in the town centre.
 Richmond Harbour Hotel, Richmond: an elegant hotel, in an 18th-century building atop Richmond Hill.
 Single rooms are doubles for sole use throughout.

 There is quite a lot of walking on this tour and it would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
 Coaches can rarely park near the houses, and gardens are extensive.
 Average distance by coach per day: c.
 50 miles.